antzkr/Debian-13-Live-CD-USB/README.md

     sudo ./livecd-build-script-multi-desktop-github-3.xx.sh

 Build ISO is saved to your home directory ($HOME/LIVE_BOOT).
-SHA256 hash is generated if you want to distribute and check authenticity.
+A SHA256 hash is generated if you want to distribute and check authenticity.

 Burn to CD/DVD/USB and boot on your machine.
 UEFI and legacy BIOS are supported.